 The following creations will give you some inspiration on the different ways you can use plum blossom.
 And it always starts with the basics.
 Like grinding blossoms directly into granulated sugar, and then infusing others in cream.

-From this a variety of confections followed beginning with the Pissardii Plum Blossom Almond Cookies.
-I infused the blossoms of both in cream and used a plum blossom sugar (with blossoms ground directly in) for the frosting.
+From this, a variety of confections followed beginning with the Pissardii Plum Blossom Almond Cookies.
+I infused the blossoms of both in cream and used plum blossom sugar (with blossoms ground directly in) for the frosting.
 Oh.
 So.
 Good.